Gpcode233/friendly-octo-dollop/README.md

 # friendly-octo-dollop
-this repo is for a sample classroom portal
+this repo is a sample classroom portal web app 🚀

+DAY 1 of becoming a Full-stack developer.